Vitality curve: Discrimination

 Forced ranking systems may lead to biased decision-making and discrimination.
 Employees at Microsoft, Ford, and Conoco have filed lawsuits against their employers, saying that forced ranking systems are inherently unfair "because they favor some groups of employees over others: white males over blacks and women, younger managers over older ones and foreign citizens over Americans".
 For example, around 2001, Ford used a forced ranking system with three grades, A, B, and C, with quotas preset to 10%, 80%, and 10%.
 After a class action lawsuit, which it settled for $10.5 million, it stopped using the system.

 Lack of empirical evidence

 Rob Enderle has argued that "No sane person could sustain the argument for forced ranking once it's applied to products instead of people.
 Apply it to automobiles and make 20 percent or even 10 percent of any run unsatisfactory by policy, regardless of actual quality, and you'd immediately see that you were institutionalizing bad quality.
-With people, though, folks remain blind to the fact that forced ranking is walking example of confirmation bias."
+With people, though, folks remain blind to the fact that forced ranking is a walking example of confirmation bias."

 Jeffrey Pfeffer and Robert I. Sutton have criticized the practice on the grounds that there is limited empirical evidence of its overall usefulness to organizations.